What is the frontal lobe?

 Moderate quality evidence found N-acetylaspartate (NAA) and creatine (Cr) levels were reduced in frontal grey and white matter, particularly the prefrontal cortex and frontal pole, in both first episode and chronic schizophrenia.
 NAA/Cr ratio was reduced in the prefrontal cortex of people at clinical or familial risk of schizophrenia.

 Moderate to high quality evidence found reduced glutamate (Glu) and increased glutamine (Gln) levels in the frontal cortex of people with schizophrenia.
-There was a medium-sized increase in Glu+Gln in the medial prefrontal cortex of unmedicated people with schizophrenia, and increased Glu/Gln ratio in the frontal lobe of first-degree relatives of people with schizophrenia.
+There was a medium-sized increase in Glu+Gln in the medial prefrontal cortex of unmedicated people with schizophrenia, and increased Glu/Gln ratio and glutamate+glutamine levels in the frontal lobe of first-degree relatives of people with schizophrenia.

 High quality evidence found a small decrease in myo-inositol levels in the medial prefrontal region in people with schizophrenia, while moderate quality evidence found reduced translocator protein.

 Green - Topic summary is available.

 Red - Topic summary has no current systematic review available.